 This command is used to provide debug token and additional credentials as part of a complete authentication response to the target.
-One or more Authentication Response commands must occur to form the complete authentication response
+One or more Authentication Response commands must occur to form the complete authentication response until all required data has been provided to allow the target to validate the trust chain and debug token.

-This command will return an SDP\MORE\DATA\NEEDED status code to indicate that further data is required to complete the authentication and thus other Authentication Response must be sent.
-This sequence will continue until all required data has been provided to allow the target to validate the trust chain and debug token.
+This command will return an SDP\NEED\MORE\DATA status code to indicate that further data is required to complete the authentication and thus other Authentication Response must be sent.
+This sequence will continue